 Adaptation in the aquatic submerged plants and what plants are underwater?

-Aquatic plants are divided into the totally submerged in the water as Elodea plant and the partially submerged in the water as Hyacinth (Nil rose).
-Aquatic plants are exposed (especially the totally submerged ones) to the shortage of oxygen which is dissolved in the water, the shortage in the light, and the presence of the water currents.
+Aquatic plants are divided into those that are totally submerged in the water, such as the Elodea plant, and those that are partially submerged in the water, such as the Hyacinth (Nil rose).
+Aquatic plants are exposed (especially the totally submerged ones) to the shortage of oxygen, which is dissolved in the water, the shortage of light, and the presence of water currents.

 Adaptation in the aquatic plants